 Designated and protected features should not be seen as a constraint to change, but as a catalyst for regeneration and diversification, bringing economic, cultural and educational benefits.
-It is critical that, when development proposals are considered, these assets are given due consideration and their setting and place in the landscape is considered at the design stage to ensure that any adverse impacts are either avoided or can be fully mitigated.
+It is critical that, when development proposals are considered, these assets are given due consideration at the design stage to ensure that any adverse impacts are either avoided or can be fully mitigated.